sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

    - condition to start : "skip_fancontrol" != true and [ -e "/usr/share/sonic/platform/fancontrol" ]
 ### Test steps
 1. Verify the fancontrol running status
-   - If it's not running, report the error status and go to the next
+   - If it's not running, report the error status
+2. Stop fancontrol
+3. Verify the fancontrol running status
+   - If it's running, report the error status
+4. Restart the fancontrol service
+5. Verify the fancontrol running status same as step #1

 ## Test case # 5 Data for ledd daemon
 ### Test objective